Phuire-Research/Round8/UnHex Binary.md

 Crowd Funding and Subsequent Training Material through Such Coming Soon.

-Thank you for your Patience in this Formatic Advent.
+Thank you for your Patience in this Formatic Capitalism Advent.
+This would be the Precision and Error Correction Marketplace.
+Is the One to Break Ground to Enable the Rest on an Unlimited Frontier Bounded by our Reasonability.